 Fuchsia gall mite

 Fuchsia gall mite was found in mainland Britain in 2007.
-Since then it has become a frequent enquiry to RHS Garden Advice, especially from southern England.
-It has also spread northwards and into Wales.
+It has become a frequent enquiry to RHS Gardening Advice, especially from southern England.
+The mite has also spread northwards and into Wales.

 Scientific name Aculops fuchsiae